 It is a heartening sign of our times that these essays have grown out of a living experience.
 The writers are spokesmen for a group of Christian families who have faced their problems together.
 Periodically these families meet with their chaplains in the informal atmosphere of the home.
 Their problems directed them to the founts of revelation.
 What they learned here gave them the courage which those who pursue a difficult mission always need; it also gave them motivation to aspire to-wards greater heights of sanctity and achievement.
 Their thinking is therefore dynamic and concrete.
 It is never far removed from the pressing problems families all over Christendom are experiencing.
 And it is always close to the central mystery of marriage.
 It is what Car-dinal Newman would have called existential thinking.
-That is to say, thinking that provides a solution to prob-lems personally felt.
+That is to say thisking that provides a solution to prob That is to say, thinking that provides a solution to prob-lems personally felt.
 God is thus brought very close to reality.
 The God of these pages, as of these families, is indeed the living God!

 A word might be said about the original text.
 Although many of these articles were written by outstanding liter-• ary figures, none of them was interested in expressing his thoughts in immortal prose.
+It was not an easy text to his thoughts in immortal prose.
 It was not an easy text to translate.
-There is about the original a breathless, impatient quality that is more characteristic of poetry than of prose.
-The translator sensed a note both of urgency and of depth-the fragmentary, hasty effort to catch an intuitive thought or a fleeting insight on the wing.
-These essays were written under the pressure, which these families felt, of girding themselves against dissolution with the strong armor of their faith.
+There is about the original a breathless, impa-tient quality that is more characteristic of poetry than of prose.
+The translator sensed a note both of urgency and of depth-the fragmentary, hasty effort to catch an in-tuitive thought or a fleeting insight on the wing.
+These essays were written under the pressure, which these fam-ilies felt, of girding themselves against dissolution with the strong armor of their faith.
 In that spirit they are here offered to other families.